 The ascent to the top is a little more than 5000 vertical feet.
 The first 3/5ths are usually done with skins on a consistent pitch.
 From a prominent rock known as the White Rock some sort of technical tool like ski crampons or boot crampons is usually needed.
 It's not particularly steep, but the wind rips through here and the snow tends to be firm, especially in the morning.

 The summit of Villarrica is an active crater.
 There is commonly smoke billowing from the crater.
-The last years , lava was present, often bubbling up and splashing against the walls where you can feel the great power of mother nature and share these unique moments in an incredibly beautiful environment surrounded by mountains and snowy volcanoes with small lakes at the foot surrounded by the dense forest that exists in this corner of the world.
+The last years , lava was present, often bubbling up and splashing against the walls where you can feel the great power and share these unique moments in an incredibly beautiful environment surrounded by mountains and snowy volcanoes with small lakes at the foot surrounded by the dense forest that exists in this corner of the world.